tomkeays/lemoyne-pogo/README.md

 You can also upload a screenshot of the raid gym, showing the name of the gym and the time to hatch or despawn.
 E.G., here's an egg report.

 ![egg-screenshot](https://user-images.githubusercontent.com/171037/56749880-9799e280-6750-11e9-84af-5826e2893c2c.png)

+In either case, you will need to go into the the new raid channel and report the name of the Raid boss that hatched from the egg.
+E.G.,  `$boss giratina`